-If the complaint is against the Principal, the complainant will initially need to write, in confidence, to the Chair of the Trust Board.
-The Chair will seek to resolve the issue informally, e.g. by arranging a meeting with the complainant within 15 school days, before moving directly to stage three of the procedure.
+If the complaint is against the headteacher, the complainant will initially need to write, in confidence, to the chair of trustees.
+The chair will seek to resolve the issue informally, e.g. by arranging a meeting with the complainant within 15 school days, before moving directly to stage three of the procedure.